hgoldstein95/hgoldstein95.github.io/projects.md

 to play *Rock, Paper, Scissors* against the computer.

-We detected the user's hand position using custom-made optical bend sensors, which we made from aquarium tubing and photodiodes.
-With these sensors, we were able to get a general idea of how much each of the user's fingers was beinding.
+We detected the user's hand position using custom-made optical bend sensors, which we made from aquarium tubing and photo-diodes.
+With these sensors, we were able to get a general idea of how much each of the user's fingers was bending.
 Hall effect sensors and magnets mounted between the fingers allowed us to get more precise measurements.
-We used a TI microcontroller to interpret the signals and pass them on to a computer, at which point a Python script did the final translation and printed out the results.
+We used a TI micro-controller to interpret the signals and pass them on to a computer, at which point a Python script did the final translation and printed out the results.